elatov/elatov.github.io/_posts/2012-04-16-datastores-show-up-as-snapshots-after-a-host-reboot-with-srm-installed.md

 ---
+published: true
 title: Datastores show up as Snapshots after a host reboot with SRM installed
 author: Karim Elatov
 layout: post
 permalink: /2012/04/datastores-show-up-as-snapshots-after-a-host-reboot-with-srm-installed/
 dsq_thread_id:
   - 1406568646
-categories:
+categories: ['storage', 'vmware']
-  - Storage
-  - VMware
-tags:
+tags: ['resignature', 'snapshot_lun', 'srm']
-  - EnableResignature
-  - logs
-  - Resignature
-  - Snapshot LUN
-  - srm
 ---

 Today I ran into an interesting issue.
 A customer called in saying that his VMs are down and some of his Datastores are showing up as snapshots.
 Looking at the Datastore View from vCenter, we saw the following:

 ![datastore_snapshots_1](https://github.com/elatov/uploads/raw/master/2012/04/datastore_snapshots_1.png)